ellx-hub/docs/index.md

 ## Project structure

 Ellx project is a collection of files and folders you can see in the project explorer on the left.
-Click on `(…)` next to an item (or right-click the item) to see a list of avaliable actions.
+Click on `(…)` next to an item (or right-click the item) to see a list of available actions.
 Also <kbd>Ctrl+Shift+P</kbd> opens a *command palette*.

 Project files are backed by AWS S3.
 Ellx servers are only keeping the metadata.

 You can also use your local file system as a backend.
-In this case you need to run the [Ellx CLI](https://github.com/ellxoft/ellx-cli) to serve your project locally.
+In this case, you need to run the [Ellx CLI](https://github.com/ellxoft/ellx-cli) to serve your project locally.

 At the moment a project can be either public (read-write for the owner and read-only for everyone else) or private (only accessible by the owner).
 Private is the default.